-The Firm has a business error process whereby incident report forms are required to be completed and sent to the Head of Compliance & Risk when a business error occurs.
-All reported incidents are investigated by the Head of Compliance & Risk, in consultation with management, and a report is prepared that is finalised following discussion.
-Corrective actions, lessons learned and any procedural changes are identified.
+The Firm has a business error process whereby incident reporting forms are required to be completed and sent to the Head of Compliance & Risk when a business error occurs.
+All reported incidents are investigated by the Head of Compliance & Risk, in consultation with management.
+A report is then prepared and finalised, following discussion between these parties.
+Corrective actions, lessons learned, and any procedural changes are identified.
 The Head of Compliance & Risk enters the details on the Business Error log and provides a summary of the incident to Senior Management, the Risk Committee and the Board.

-Risk Attitude Statement
+Risk Appetite Statement

-Risk attitude defines the amount and nature of risk BCWM is prepared to accept in pursuit of its business objectives.
-Risk attitude guides the Firm in its risk taking and related business activities, having regard to the maintenance of financial stability and solvency.
+Risk appetite defines the amount and nature of risk BCWM is prepared to accept in pursuit of its business objectives.
+Risk appetite guides the Firm in its risk taking and related business activities, having regard to the maintenance of financial stability and solvency.
+It is intended that the type and degree of risk referred to in the ICAAP document will complement the BCWM Board of Directors' Risk Appetite Statement.